Public-private partnership opportunities for foreign investors in Thailand

 The need for speed on Thailand’s late public-private partnership party

-Not ignoring the initial difficulties for PPP schemes in the past, latest developments show clear signs of a change for the better.
-Correctly applied, the upcoming legal and regulatory framework gives foreign enterprises the chance to participate in Thailand”s PPP ventures not only fair and easy but also successful and sustainable.
+Not ignoring the initial difficulties for PPP schemes in the past, the latest developments show clear signs of a change for the better.
+Correctly applied, the new legal and regulatory framework gives well-advised foreign enterprises the chance to participate in Thailand”s PPP ventures not only fair and easy but also successful and sustainable.
 To be late to Thailand’s public-private partnership party might be a costly experience.

 PPPs in the fast lane: Seven swift opportunities

-1. Slow-track 2.0: The government gained some experiences with the existing legislation, and inefficiencies and glitches are steadily removed.
+1. PISU slow-track: The government gained some experiences with the existing legislation, and inefficiencies and glitches are steadily removed.
 This does not make the slow-track to the all-time favorite for foreign enterprises, but it is still one of seven possible routes.
 Projects under the PPP Masterplan 2015 – 2018 are promised to receive support and close monitoring from the public sector

-2. Regular fast track: Some projects are already fast tracked bu the government with conventional means.
+2. PISU fast track: Some projects are already fast-tracked but the government with conventional means.
 The shrunk time schedule of nine instead of 25 months is in most cases not achieved in practice.
 At least it shows the efforts for improvements and the awareness of a need for acceleration.
 Current fast-tracked projects include electric train lines, high-speed lines, and motorways.

 3. BOI: An investment promotion by the Board of Investment can under some aspects act as an accelerator for a PPP as well.
-More details to follow.
+More details on request.

-4. EEC: Under the forthcoming Eastern Economic Corridor Act, PPP projects in the three Thai provinces Rayong, Chonburi, and Chachoengsao will obtain a foreign investment-centric regulatory framework which speeds up PPP processes by cutting red-tape and avoiding the engagement of one aspect by various authorities.
+4. PPP EEC TRACK: Under the Eastern Economic Corridor Act, PPP projects in the three Thai provinces Rayong, Chonburi, and Chachoengsao obtain a foreign investment-centric regulatory framework which speeds up PPP processes by cutting red-tape and avoiding the engagement of one aspect by various authorities.

-5. Fast EEC: Depending on the final legislation, a super fast track PPP with a process duration of three months is under discussion.
-The fast as it gets for selected projects, hopefully not only for available for Sino-Thai PPPs.
+5. Superfast EEC: A super fast PPP track with a process duration of three months is under discussion.
+The fast as it gets for selected projects, hopefully not only available for Sino-Thai PPPs.

-6. Thailand 4.0 will make tools and modules available to speed-up PPP in whole Thailand.
+6. Thailand 4.0 will make more tools and modules available to speed-up PPP in whole Thailand.

 7. S44IV: Section 44 of Thailand”s interim constitution gives the army the ultimate and incontestable power to bypass existing laws to remove barriers and please foreign investors.
 This is the “nuclear option” to realize public-private partnership ventures on the fly.